Ellipsoid fitting with the Cayley transform: Experiments

 The relative robustness of CTEF is due in part to the feasible set which uses the data to confine to ``reasonable" ellipsoid parameters and, in particular, prevents solutions from escaping to infinity.
-In all experiments the axis-length upper bounds $1/a_i^-$ are set to $1/a_i^-=10\max_j m_j$ for all $i$ as discussed above.
-Thus the only parameter not automatically tuned is the weight $w$, which is fixed for each parameter value throughout each experiment.
-For example, in the varying $\tau$ experiment in \Cref{fig:tau3}, the weights are $w=0.65$ when $\tau=1$, $w=1.2$ when $\tau=3$, and $w=2$ when $\tau=5$.
-When only one or a handful of datasets are considered as is common in practice, $w$ can be more carefully tuned to obtain better results.
-Nevertheless, our experiments show that even when $w$ is fixed, CTEF outperforms other methods in the extremely common setting of noisy, non-uniform data, making it the superior method in many practical settings.
+In all experiments $w_{ax}=10$ when $p=3$, $w_{ax}=1$ when $p=10$, and $w$ is automatically computed from $[c^-,c^+]$ via a linear regression model trained on data simulated from \eqref{eq:ellipsoid_gaussian}.
+Thus even with minimal user-involved parameter tuning CTEF outperforms other methods in the common setting of noisy, nonuniform data, making it the superior method in many practical settings.